You are here:

 If you make use of the biometric consultation service of the Institute for Biometry and Clinical Epidemiology of the Charité - Universitätsmedizin Berlin (iBikE), your personal data will be processed.
 We hereby inform you about the type, purpose, duration and legal basis of the processing as well as about your rights.

-This page informs you about data processing at the Charité - University of Berlin that beyond our consultation services.
+This page informs you about data processing at the Charité - University of Berlin concerning issues beyond our consultation services.

 Type, Scope and Purposes of Data Processing